erykjj/linkture/README.md

 ## Purpose

-Functions to convert Bible scripture references to a list of coded (non-contiguous) ranges or to HTML \<href> links (specifically for use in .jwpub archives, but these can be easily modified as needed).
+Functions to convert Bible scripture references to a list of coded (non-contiguous) ranges or to HTML \<href> links (specifically for use in *jwpub* archives, but these can be easily modified as needed).
 The ranges are in the format `bbcccvvv`, where `b` is book, `c` is chapter, and `v` is verse.

 **Note** that this script _does not_ parse text files for scriptures - it only parses what is enclosed within `{{ }}`, or provided as a string argument.
 Also, it doesn't check if chapters or verses are within range (actually exist).
 Make sure the scriptures use common English names/abbreviations, though the *books.json* list can be modified for other languages.